oguzcoskunn/PokemonStatsApp/README.md

 - Swift 5

-# PokemonStat App
+# PokemonStats App
 Shows Pokemon's HP, Attack and Defense stats.
-Tap to screen for change to Pokemon cards!
+Press the card to switch to the next Pokemon card!